UML Model Overview

 An Event may concern zero or more AirportHeliport and/or zero or more Airspace.
-The purpose of these associations is to identify the locations that are operationally related to the event.
+The purpose of these associations is to enable quick sorting/filtering of the Events that may operationally affect the identified airport/heliport or airspace.
 This is derived from the current pre-flight information bulletin practice, in which information is organised by airport/FIR.
-In many cases the airspace or airport concerned may be identified automatically.
+In many cases the airspace or airport concerned may be identified automatically by the system that supports the digital data coding.
 However, there are situations, such as remote training areas used by military flights, where identifying the airport concerned might require human involvement and cannot be done simply on geographical proximity rules.

 In some particular situations it might be interesting to also associate the Event with a smaller area, such as an area used for military training.
 This allows the identification of events that need to be included in the pre-flight information briefing for a military flight inside the area concerned.

 - isCausedBy - allows encoding event dependencies, in which one event is the cause of other events.
 For example, the temporary displacement of a runway threshold could trigger changes in approach and departure procedures, which could be encoded as separate events;